 The study team also felt that respected community institutions could assist in publicizing the idea of a prepayment plan.
-In Bokoro, the des Programme Actions Complementaires (PAC) might serve this role.
-It was created to promote social services. agricultural and fishing activities and is associated with the BCZS.
+In Bokoro, Programme des Actions Complementaires (PAC) might serve this role.
+It was created to promote social agricultural services. and fishing activities and is associated with the BCZS.
 Also, two religious missions (Catholic and Baptist) have contributed greatly to the development of the Bokoro area over the past seventy years.
 They enjoy the confidence of the population, which could be an important factor for a successful insurance plan.